Linux Software Map: Database

 The collective database of LSM entries can be searched in order to locate software of a particular type.
 This database has passed through various owners.
 It was created by Jeff Kopmanis, Lars Wirzenius maintained it for a while, and now the current maintainer is Aaron Schrab (with help from volunteers).

 The database can be downloaded in its entirety, or one can perform limited queries using a web interface.

+As of August 2022, the LSM index is still automatically updated by a e-mail robot.
+However, the maintainer of man-db eventually decided to stop maintaining its LSM data due to the perceived obsolescence of LSM.